-Find out more with the 4K TV buying guide
+View the 4K TV guide now

-Screen Types - all you need to know
+Screen types - all you need to know

 LED (light emitting diode) is the most commonly used TV screen on the market.
 It uses LED lights across the back, or edges of a TV to light the screen.

 OLED is a TV technology used by LG and instead of using a backlight, the screen pixels create their own light.
 This controls light levels better than other screens and offers deep colours, smooth visuals and a more vibrant picture.

 Some LED TVs feature a curved screen, which offers an immersive display, a greater field view and more sense of depth.

 Smart TVs are smart because they can be connected to the internet and have features that aren't available on a standard TV.

 What I can do with a smart TV?

 They let you access streaming apps like Netflix, Amazon Prime and BBC iPlayer, while some can also use social media and video apps such as Facebook and YouTube.